-THE BEST OF ANGLESEA: SURF, SPLASH & PLAYby KATELYN, DIARIES OF A WANDERING LOBSTER
+THE BEST OF ANGLESEA: SURF, SPLASH & PLAYby KATELYN MICHAUD

-Anglesea, a small surf town nestled on the banks of the Anglesea River, is often just a pitstop along the Great Ocean Road for many as they furiously try to make it all the way to the 12 Apostles in one day.
-But, this enchanting little beach town is entirely worth the stopover, especially if you love to surf.
+Anglesea, a small surf town nestled on the banks of the Anglesea River.
+Anglesea is merely a pitstop along the Great Ocean Road for many as they furiously try to make it all the way to the 12 Apostles in one day.
+But, this enchanting little beach town is entirely worth the stopover - especially if you love to surf.

 Anglesea is one of the best places along the Great Ocean Road to surf.
 With many beaches to choose from, you’ll find some waves.
 New to surfing?
 Take a lesson with Go Ride A Wave.
 Two-hour lessons are available for both kids and adults, and it is the perfect way to learn one of Australia’s favorite past times.
-Once you’ve mastered the basics in class, hire a board for the day and practice your skills in waist deep, pristine water on some of Australia’s safest beaches.
+Once you’ve mastered the basics in class, hire a board for the day and practice your skills in waist deep, pristine water.

 How can you not love kangaroos?
 I’m obsessed!
 The Anglesea Golf Club is home to hundreds of wild Eastern Grey Kangaroos.
 Take a 20-minute tour at the Golf Club and get up close and personal with the kangaroos.
 The kids will love this!